balajialg/Datahub-Test-Repo/changerequirements.md

 **What should I do if I want to increase the RAM size/CPU power in my hub?**

 We recommend instructors to adapt the materials to the 1GB requirement of the Datahub as it is convenient for most usecases.
-However, If you have a compelling reason to request for more RAM/CPU, use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
+However, If you have a compelling reason to request for more RAM/CPU, make a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
 Provide rationale for this upgrade as it has cost implications for the service.

 **As an instructor, What should I do if I want to conduct a workshop?
 Are there any existing hubs that I could repurpose?**